Ard3ny/ard3ny.github.io/_posts/2023-01-22-Create-proxmox-cluster.md

 * 2 or more proxmox nodes
 * same network for all of them

-In a case you want to know how to create single proxmox node, follow my previous tutorial.
+In a case you want to know how to create a single proxmox node, follow my previous tutorial.

 ## Creating a cluster
 In this example, I have two running proxmox nodes (proxmox, proxmox2).